Presenting McCoy Fields, Renaissance Man

 I must admit to the oddity of discovering someone that passionate about ramps who’s not in the business of ramps.
 By day, he’s an operations manager at some commercial distribution center, so he does interact with them, though they’re not what he does.
 He’s just obsessed with ramps and what he calls “their sheer and fairly simple brilliance.”

 In all my years of interacting with thousands of people, personally and in business, I’ve never come across anyone quite like McCoy.
 He’s one of the smartest, wittiest characters I’ve ever encountered.
 He’s kind.
-He’s eccentric beyond beliefmf3
+He’s eccentric beyond belief

 It’s impossible to have a dialogue with McCoy about one thing; he begins discussing ramps, and he suddenly veers into a series of tangents on pyramid construction, space elevators, funiculars, and Kinematics.
 And then, like a verbal magic trick, he ties it all together by looping back around to ramps.